mattermost/docs/source/guides/community.rst

 That documentation machine-translated into German and then back into English looks like this:

-  There are some configuration settings you could know if your instance Matter Most violin
+  There are some configuration settings you could know if your instance Matter Most violin.

 The sentence would be more ready-to-translate to say “There are a few configuration settings you can adjust when setting up your instance of Mattermost.”